 Right, so you’re a mega-adventurous human that likes getting dirty and scratched up with a chance of hideous death.
 Excellent – what an adventure!

-Well then, none of this hiking gear for beginners shit!
 You need the best!
-The coolest hiking gear and the best climbing equipment.
+The coolest hiking gear and the best climbing equipment found below.

 Momentum Harness Package